 - the opportunity for a better future and what that could mean for Australia

-My Career Story and My 10 Year Career Gap
+My Career Story and my 10 Year Career Gap

 In this inspirational talk, Shirley shares the key lessons from her career journey spanning almost 30 years, including a ten year career gap away from corporate Australia.